adammitha/adammitha.github.io/content/post/backtracking.md

 ### Validating boards

 Before adding newly generated boards to the search space, we need to make sure that they're valid.
 This effectively means looping through each queen in the board and making sure that it doesn't attack any other queen on the board.
 We can eliminate queens with the same row or column index easily, and we can check diagonals by checking the absolute value of the difference in row and column indices.
-If both the row and column deltas are the same, the two queen's are on a diagonal.
+If both the row and column deltas are the same, the two queens are on a diagonal.

 ```go
 // valid returns true if all queens in the board cannot attack any other queen